BMD - airborne combat vehicles. BMD - airborne combat vehicles Service in the troops and combat use

 Airborne combat vehicle

-BMD-1 became the world's first amphibious assault vehicle thrown from an aircraft along with the crew.
+BMD-1 became the world's first combat landing vehicle, thrown out of the plane along with the crew.
 With our paratroopers BMD-1 passed through Afghanistan, and Chechnya, and South Ossetia.
-In the last conflict, the crew of one BMD-1 defeated the Georgian military column .
+In the last conflict the crew of one BMD-1 defeated a Georgian military column .

-And the story began BMD-1 in those glorious times when our country was a great and powerful power that controlled almost half of the world.
-The then famous Uncle Vasya, Vasily Filippovich, commanded the Soviet airborne troops.
-Margelov.
+And the story began BMD-1 in those glorious times when our country was a great and powerful power that controlled almost half the world.
+The Soviet airborne troops were then commanded by the famous Uncle Vasya - Vasily Filippovich Margelov.
 He tirelessly fought for the transformation of the Airborne Forces from light infantry into a full-fledged branch of the military, and constantly demanded new special airborne equipment from the state.

-« In order to fulfill their role in modern operations, it is necessary that our formations and units are highly maneuverable, covered with armor, have sufficient fire efficiency, are well controlled, are able to land at any time of the day and quickly switch to active combat operations after landing." said the general Margelov.
-Exactly Margelov and created the concept bmd- airborne combat vehicle.
-He personally spoke with the heads of various design bureaus of the country, conducting work on tank topics, convincing them to take up the airborne combat vehicle.
+« To fulfill their role in modern operations, it is necessary that our formations and units be highly maneuverable, covered with armor, have sufficient fire efficiency, be well controlled, capable of landing at any time of the day and quickly proceed to active combat operations after landing", said the general Margelov.
+Exactly Margelov and created the concept BMD- airborne combat vehicle.
+He personally spoke with the heads of various design bureaus of the country conducting work on tank topics, convincing them to work on an airborne combat vehicle.

-According to the tactical and technical task bmd in terms of armament, maneuverability, armor protection of the frontal projection and the range of installed equipment, it was supposed to correspond to that developed at that time BMP-1, but the dimensions and combat weight were strictly limited by the conditions for the placement and free extraction of the machine by parachute through the cargo hatch of the An-12 production aircraft.
-The available landing systems made it possible to land cargo weighing no more than 10 tons; two tons were assigned to the means of landing, and another half a ton - to the mass reserve.
+According to tactical and technical specifications BMD should have been in terms of armament, maneuverability, frontal armor protection and nomenclature installed equipment correspond to what was being developed at that time BMP-1, but the sizes and combat mass were strictly limited by the conditions of placement and free extraction of the vehicle by parachute through the cargo hatch of the An-12 production aircraft.
+The existing landing systems made it possible to land cargo weighing no more than 10 tons; two tons were allocated for landing equipment, and another half a ton for mass reserve.

-In those days, the contractor was not determined by the size of the rollback and not even by the cheapness of the proposed project.
-Of the three projects presented by different factories, the Volgograd tank project turned out to be the best.
-In many ways, it resembled the future BMP-1, but its engine - a six-cylinder V-shaped diesel UGD-20A - was located at the rear, and the crew and troops fell into bmd through a hatch located behind the turret in the roof of the hull.
-A more powerful and less fire hazardous engine favorably distinguished the Volgograd project from the other two, which used a 140-horsepower gasoline engine from the BRDM, but, nevertheless, the diesel engine had to be derated from 300 to 240 hp in order to reduce the consumption of fuel and lubricants that were delivered to the paratroopers by air.
+In those days, the contractor was not determined by the size of the kickback or even the cheapness of the proposed project.
+From three projects, presented by different factories, the Volgograd tank project turned out to be the best.
+In many ways it resembled the future BMP-1, but its engine - a six-cylinder V-shaped diesel engine UGD-20A - was located at the rear, and the crew and troops were caught in BMD through a hatch located behind the turret in the roof of the hull.
+A more powerful and less fire-hazardous engine distinguished the Volgograd project from the other two, which used a 140-horsepower gasoline engine from a BRDM, but, nevertheless, the diesel engine had to be derated from 300 to 240 hp in order to reduce the consumption of fuels and lubricants that were delivered to the paratroopers by air.
 In this version, the engine received the index 5D20.

-Despite the deforation, the engine provided a specific power of 35.7 hp / t.
-At that time, none of the combat vehicles that were then in service had such a specific power.
+Despite the deformation, the engine provided a specific power of 35.7 hp/t.
+None of the combat vehicles then in service had such a specific power at that time.

-The cooling was ejection, and, therefore, did not eat up that
+Cooling was ejection, and, therefore, did not eat up the

 part of the engine power that the fan must consume.
-The exhaust gases of the engine were not directed upwards, as in other machines with ejection systems, but down aft, on the tracks, which prevented exhaust gases from entering the crew area in case of unfavorable wind direction.
-This arrangement of the ejectors and the direction of the exhaust gases provided good noise absorption and thermal masking.
+The exhaust gases of the engine were not directed upwards, as in other vehicles with ejection systems, but downwards behind the stern, onto the tracks, which prevented exhaust gases from entering the crew area in unfavorable wind directions.
+This arrangement of the ejectors and the direction of exhaust gases provided good noise absorption and thermal masking.

-Engine start on BMD-1 early releases are made using the main electric starter or a backup air intake system.
-With the introduction of the engine-driven compressor in 1973, the air intake system became the mainstream.
-To facilitate starting at low temperatures, the engine was equipped with an electric injector heater included in the cooling system.
+Start the engine on BMD-1 early releases are carried out using a main electric starter or a backup air intake system.
+With the introduction of the engine driven compressor in 1973, the air intake system became mainstream.
+To make starting easier low temperatures, the engine was equipped with an electrically driven nozzle heater included in the cooling system

 .

-The capacity of the fuel tanks was 295 liters, and the cruising range on the highway reached 500 km.
+The capacity of the fuel tanks was 295 liters, and the highway range reached 500 km.

-The undercarriage consisted of an air suspension and a caterpillar mover with electro-hydraulic track tensioning mechanisms and aft drive wheels.
-Pneumatic suspension provided a change in ground clearance from 100 to 450 mm.
+The chassis consisted of an air suspension and a tracked propulsion system with electro-hydraulic track tensioning mechanisms and a rear-mounted drive wheels.
+The air suspension provided a change in ground clearance from 100 to 450 mm.
 Movement afloat was carried out by two water cannons located in the MTO between the engine and the sides of the hull.

 The combat weight of the vehicle was 6.72 tons, the landing weight was 5.95 tons.

-The armament of the BMD included a 73 mm 2A28 Grom smoothbore gun, a Malyutka ATGM launcher, one coaxial and two course 7.62 mm PKT machine guns.
-For firing from a twin weapon mount, a combined, non-illuminated (day and night) sight TPN-22 "Shield" was used.
-The loading mechanism and the BMD and BMP sighting system were unified.
-The ammunition load consisted of 35 active-rocket rounds for the gun (subsequently, on a production vehicle, the ammunition load for the gun included 40 active-rocket shots - the full capacity of the loading mechanism), three guided missiles 9M14 ATGM "Malyutka" and 3000 cartridges for PKT machine guns.
+The BMD's armament included a 73-mm 2A28 Grom smoothbore gun, launcher ATGM "Malyutka", one coaxial and two 7.62-mm PKT machine guns.
+For firing from a twin weapon installation, a combined, non-illuminated (day and night) sight TPN-22 “Shield” was used.
+The loading mechanism and sighting system of the BMD and BMP were unified.
+The ammunition consisted of 35 active-reactive rounds for the gun (later on the production vehicle, the ammunition for the gun included 40 active-reactive rounds - full capacity loading mechanism), three guided missiles 9M14 ATGM "Malyutka" and 3000 rounds of ammunition for PKT machine guns.

-In addition, 10 F-1 hand grenades and a flare pistol with 10 signal cartridges were placed in the car.
+In addition, 10 hand grenades F1 and flare gun with 10 signal cartridges.

-armored corps BMD-1 It is a rigid box-shaped structure of complex shape, assembled by welding from rolled sheets of ABT-101 aluminum armor with a thickness of 10, 12, 15, 20, 23 and 32 mm.
-The frontal part of the hull consists of two bent gable sheets: the upper one, 15 mm thick, located at an inclination of 75 ° to the vertical and the lower one, 32 mm thick, located at an inclination of 47 °.
-In cross section, the hull has a T-shape with developed fender niches along the entire length, tapering in width in the bow.
-The hull sides are vertical and assembled from 23 mm top sheets, 20 mm bottom sheets and sloping fenders.
-Above the engine compartment in the hull, a passage is formed in the middle part, as a result of which the feed consists of three sheets: aft sheets of fenders having a thickness of 15 mm and a slope of 38 ° and a lower 20 mm sheet having a slope of 9 °.
+Armored Corps BMD-1 It is a rigid box-shaped structure of complex shape, assembled by welding from rolled sheets of ABT-101 aluminum armor with a thickness of 10, 12, 15, 20, 23 and 32 mm.
+The frontal part of the body consists of two bent gable sheets: the upper one, 15 mm thick, located at an angle of 75° to the vertical and the lower one, 32 mm thick, located at an angle of 47°.
+IN cross section the hull is T-shaped with developed fender niches along the entire length, tapering in width at the bow.
+The sides of the hull are vertical and are assembled from 23 mm top sheets, 20 mm bottom sheets and inclined fenders.
+A passage is formed in the middle part of the hull above the engine-transmission compartment, as a result of which the feed consists of three sheets: the aft sheets of the fenders, which have a thickness of 15 mm and an inclination of 38°, and a lower 20-mm sheet, which has an inclination of 9°.

-The hull roof has a thickness of 12 mm above the middle compartment and 10 mm above the engine compartment.
-The bottom of the hull has a thickness of 10 mm and a slope of 70 ° in the frontal tip and 12 mm in the rest.
-Since the bottom has a relatively small thickness, its rigidity is additionally increased by three longitudinal stampings and a longitudinal beam.
-The forehead of the hull and turret provided protection for the crew, troops and internal equipment from 14.5 mm armor-piercing bullets, the side from 7.62 mm bullets.
+The hull roof is 12 mm thick above the middle compartment and 10 mm above the engine compartment.
+The bottom of the hull has a thickness of 10 mm and a slope of 70° at the front end and 12 mm in the rest.
+Since the bottom has a relatively small thickness, its rigidity is further increased by three longitudinal stampings and a longitudinal beam.
+The front of the hull and turret provided protection for the crew, troops and internal equipment from 14.5 mm armor-piercing bullets, side - from 7.62 mm bullets.

-The first three experimental cars were tested by running from the factory to the working village of Erzovka (Volgograd region), at the factory test site - along a pound road, sand and mud, and also afloat - in a deep ravine with water.
-During the test, a "shortage" of the combat mass of the vehicle was manifested, which did not allow for a long-term stable movement and rolling of the vehicle.
-According to the results, they chose the option with a four-speed gearbox, dual-slope rubber-coated rollers and a caterpillar with one ridge were installed in the undercarriage.
+The first three experimental vehicles were tested from the factory to the working village of Erzovka (Volgograd region), at the factory testing ground - along a pound road, sand and mud, and also afloat - in a deep ravine with water.
+During the test, a “shortage” of the vehicle’s combat weight was revealed, which did not allow for prolonged stable movement and rolling of the vehicle.
+Based on the results, we chose the option with a four-speed gearbox; dual-slope rubber-coated rollers and a single-ridge track were installed in the chassis.

 Comprehensive testing of BMD began in 1967 at the NIIIBTT test site in Kubinka near Moscow.
-Due to the high specific power of the engine, low specific pressure on the ground and the successful design of the undercarriage, BMD-1 possessed exceptionally high cross-country ability on rough terrain.
-The relatively small ratio of the length of the bearing surface to the track width contributed to good agility.
-In addition, relatively little effort on the levers was required to control the driver.
-The car confidently overcame a rise of 32 °, a vertical wall 0.7 m high and a ditch 2 m wide.
+Thanks to the high power density engine, low specific ground pressure and successful chassis design, BMD-1 possessed exclusively high cross-country ability on rough terrain.
+The relatively small ratio of the length of the supporting surface to the width of the track contributed to good maneuverability.
+In addition, control required relatively little force on the levers from the driver.
+The car confidently overcame a 32° rise, a vertical wall 0.7 m high and a ditch 2 m wide.

-BMD-1 turned out to be surprisingly maneuverable - its turning radius is equal to its width, which is 2380 mm.
-Considering that its length is only 5400 mm, BMD-1 was placed in a 20-foot container and could be secretly transported around the country without attracting the attention of enemy reconnaissance satellites.
+BMD-1 It also turned out to be surprisingly maneuverable - its turning radius is equal to its width, which is 2380 mm.
+Considering that its length is only 5400 mm, BMD-1 was placed in a 20-out container and could be secretly transported around the country without attracting the attention of enemy reconnaissance satellites.

 The use of air suspension significantly increased the accuracy of shooting immediately.
-Therefore, in comparative tests with the BMP-1, the firing accuracy immediately BMD-1 turned out to be much higher - despite the fact that due to the lack of a loading mechanism on it, the gunner-operator was forced to constantly break away from the sight to load the gun.
+Therefore, in comparative tests with the BMP-1, the shooting accuracy was immediately BMD-1 turned out to be significantly higher - despite the fact that due to the lack of a loading mechanism on it, the gunner-operator was forced to constantly look away from the sight to load the gun.

-Thanks to the use of water cannons and pulling the road wheels to the hull afloat, the new car felt much more confident than the “infantry” counterpart.
-The speed of movement afloat was 10.5 km / h, while there was no noticeable sagging of the lower branch of the caterpillar.
-The change in clearance helped to simplify the process of entering the car into and out of the water - in the last car, the presence of jet propulsion also helped noticeably.
+Thanks to the use of water cannons and the support rollers being pulled to the hull while afloat, the new vehicle felt much more confident than its “infantry” counterpart.
+The afloat speed was 10.5 km/h, and there was no noticeable sagging of the lower branch of the caterpillar.
+The change in ground clearance helped to simplify the process of entering and exiting the water - in the latter, the presence of water-jet propulsion also significantly helped the car.

-According to the test results, the BMD was adopted under the designation BMD-1 Decree of the Council of Ministers of the USSR of April 14, 1969.
+Based on the test results, the BMD was adopted for service under the designation BMD-1 Resolution of the Council of Ministers of the USSR dated April 14, 1969.

-Mass production BMD-1 deployed at the Volgograd Tractor Plant, and on January 5, 1973, at the Slobodka airborne parachute track near Tula, for the first time in world practice, a landing was made BMD-1 on parachute-platform facilities in the Centaur complex with two crew members on board.
-The crew commander was the son of Vasily Filippovich, Senior Lieutenant Alexander Vasilievich Margelov, and the driver was Lieutenant Colonel Leonid Gavrilovich Zuev.
+Mass production BMD-1 unfolded at the Volgograd Tractor Plant, and on January 5, 1973, at the Slobodka airborne parachute track near Tula, for the first time in world practice, a landing was carried out BMD-1 on parachute-platform vehicles in the Centaur complex with two crew members on board.
+The crew commander was the son of Vasily Filippovich, senior lieutenant Alexander Vasilyevich Margelov, and the driver-mechanic was Lieutenant Colonel Leonid Gavrilovich Zuev.

-In 1971, the commander's version was adopted under the designation BMD-1 K, which differs from the base vehicle in additional communication equipment, a gasoline charger to ensure its operation when the engine is turned off, removable tables for the commander and radio operator, reduced machine gun ammunition and a permanent crew of six people.
+In 1971, a commander version was adopted under the designation BMD-1 K, differing from the base vehicle in additional communication equipment, a gasoline charging unit to ensure its operation when the engine is turned off, removable tables for the commander and radio operator, a reduced ammunition load for machine guns and a permanent crew of six people.

-In 1978, a modernized modification was adopted. bmd, which received in the linear and commander versions of the designations, respectively, BMD-1 P.
+In 1978, a modernized modification was put into service BMD, which received the designations in the linear and commander versions, respectively, BMD-1 P.

-The main change introduced to BMD-1 P, was the installation of a new anti-tank missile system 9K111, designed to destroy not only armored vehicles and pillboxes, but also hovering helicopters.
-This led to a reduction in machine gun ammunition by 300 rounds.
-In addition, on BMD-1 P began to install a gyroscopic semi-compass GPK-59, a heater heater and a fan of the middle compartment.
+The main change introduced on BMD-1 P, began the installation of a new anti-tank missile complex 9K111, designed to destroy not only armored vehicles and bunkers, but also hovering helicopters.
+This entailed a reduction in the ammunition load of machine guns by 300 rounds.
+In addition, on BMD-1 The GPK-59 gyroscopic semi-compass, a calorific heater and a middle compartment fan began to be installed.

-On the base BMD-1 a unique self-propelled unit with a cannon-howitzer-mortar was created .
+On the base BMD-1 a unique self-propelled gun with a gun-howitzer-mortar .
 Production BMD-1 P was carried out from 1979 to 1986.
-Currently, the Russian Airborne Forces have preserved more than 700 BMD-1.
+Currently in Russian Airborne Forces more than 700 have survived BMD-1.

 BMD-1 in South Ossetia

-Airborne combat vehicles are light armored vehicles designed for parachute landing.
+Light airborne combat vehicles armored vehicles, designed for landing using a parachute.
 They appeared in the USSR and had no analogues in the world, however, other countries did not really try to do something similar.

-BMD are designed to transport infantry and support it with the fire of their guns.
-In this they are similar to infantry fighting vehicles, but differ in strictly limited dimensions and weight, allowing military transport aircraft to parachute vehicles using a parachute.
+BMDs are designed to transport infantry and support them with fire from their guns.
+In this respect, they are similar to infantry fighting vehicles, but differ in strictly limited dimensions and weight, allowing military transport aircraft to parachute vehicles.

 History of creation

-It all started in the early 1960s, when the Soviet Union needed armed armored vehicles capable of transporting troops under the conditions of the use of tactical nuclear weapons, fighting enemy armored vehicles and being air transportable.
+It all started in the early 1960s when Soviet Union needed armed armored vehicles capable of transporting troops in conditions of tactical nuclear weapons, fight enemy armored vehicles and be air transportable.

-At that time, infantry fighting vehicles existed, but their mass of 13 tons was not very suitable for transportation by plane, and there was no parachute system.
+At that time, there were infantry fighting vehicles, but their weight of 13 tons was not very suitable for transportation by plane, and there was no parachute system.

-The commander of the airborne troops, Margelov, put forward an initiative to create a new machine, which is distinguished by small dimensions and weight.
+The commander of the airborne troops, Margelov, put forward an initiative to create new car, characterized by small dimensions and weight.

 Military service and combat use

-In 1968, the BMD-1 entered mass production, which became the first-born in a family of such equipment.
-A machine weighing 7.2 tons, with bulletproof aluminum armor and protection against weapons of mass destruction, was easily transported by aircraft and parachuted along with the troops and crew inside.
+In 1968 in mass production The BMD-1 arrived, becoming the first-born in a family of similar equipment.
+The vehicle, weighing 7.2 tons, with bulletproof aluminum armor and protection against weapons of mass destruction, was easily transported by airplane and parachuted with the troops and crew inside.

-BMD-1 took part in many military conflicts, for example, in the Afghan, two Chechen wars, the Transnistrian and South Ossetian conflicts.
+BMD-1 took part in many military conflicts, for example, in Afghanistan, two Chechen wars, Transnistrian and South Ossetian conflicts.
 There is one confirmed case of hitting an enemy tank with a 73 mm cannon.

 The main disadvantage was the extremely weak security.
-Also, a large-caliber gun was poorly suited to combat enemy manpower and lightly armored targets at distances of 500 meters or more.
+Also, the large-caliber gun was poorly suited for combating enemy personnel and lightly armored targets at distances of 500 meters.

-In 1985, the BMD-2 appeared, equipped with a rapid-fire 30-mm 2A42 cannon and capable of fighting air targets with the help of air defense systems.
+In 1985, the BMD-2 appeared, equipped with a rapid-fire 30-mm 2A42 cannon and capable of combating air targets using air defense systems.

-However, in 2013, the vast majority of such equipment was in poor condition, as stated by the Chief of the General Staff of the Russian Federation Valery Gerasimov.
-He stressed that, in addition to the wear and tear of the mechanisms, the machines are morally obsolete and do not meet the requirements of the modern army.
+However, in 2013, the vast majority of such equipment turned out to be in unsatisfactory condition, as stated by the Chief of the General Staff of the Russian Federation Valery Gerasimov.
+He emphasized that, in addition to the wear and tear of the mechanisms, the vehicles are morally outdated and do not meet the requirements of a modern army.

-From 1990 to 1997, the production of the BMD-3 was carried out, featuring a new hull, running gear, and so on.
-In total, about 10 units of such equipment are in service with the domestic army.
+From 1990 to 1997, production of the BMD-3 was carried out, featuring a new hull, chassis, and so on.
+Total in service national army There are about 10 units of such equipment.

-Finally, it is worth mentioning the BMD-4, the newest member of this family.
-Not a very popular car due to the extremely high price and the shortcomings inherited from its predecessors in the form of poor protection.
+Finally, it is worth mentioning the BMD-4, the newest representative of this family.
+Not a very popular car due to the extremely high price and disadvantages inherited from its predecessors in the form of poor protection.

 What's next

-Today, not everyone sees the meaning in cars of this class.
-Yes, they have advantages in the form of the ability to transport 2-3 vehicles in 1 aircraft, good mobility and sufficient firepower, but are they enough to cover the main drawback in the form of poor crew and landing protection?
+Today, not everyone sees the point in cars of this class.
+Yes, they have advantages in the form of the ability to transport 2-3 vehicles in 1 plane, good mobility and sufficient firepower, but is it enough to cover them? main drawback in the form of unsatisfactory protection for the crew and landing force?

-Let's leave this question to the military leaders, however, it is worth noting that such a technique is not used all over the world.
-Of course, there are small-sized airborne vehicles like the Wiesel, but they are not designed to transport troops and serve a different role on the battlefield.
+Let's leave this question to the military leaders, however, it is worth noting that such equipment is not used throughout the world.
+Of course, there are small-sized airborne vehicles like the Wiesel, but they are not intended for transporting troops and perform a different role on the battlefield.

-To the question, WHAT IS THE DIFFERENCE OR DIFFERENCE BETWEEN BMP AND BMD, OR DO THEY HAVE 1 SPECIFIC CHARACTERISTICS? given by the author Rex-Leo & *Starry* Sails the best answer is Below I have quoted excerpts from Wikipedia.
-After reviewing them, I came to the conclusion: the BMD is suitable for landing and for independent combat (after all, there is a missile weapon system)
+To the question WHAT IS THE DIFFERENCE OR DIFFERENCE BETWEEN BMP AND BMD, OR DO THEY HAVE THE SAME CHARACTERISTICS? given by the author Rex-Leo & *Star* Sails the best answer is Below I have provided clippings from Wikipedia.
+After looking through them, I came to the conclusion: the BMD is suitable for landing and for independent combat (after all, there is a system missile weapons)

-Airborne combat vehicle (BMD, airborne combat vehicle) is a combat tracked amphibious vehicle airborne by parachute, parachute-jet or landing method.
-BMD is designed to transport personnel of the airborne troops, increase their mobility, armament and security on the battlefield.
+An amphibious combat vehicle (BMD, airborne combat vehicle) is a combat tracked amphibious vehicle that can be air-landed by parachute, parachute-jet or landing method.
+The BMD is designed to transport personnel of the airborne troops, increasing their mobility, armament and security on the battlefield.

-one (BMD-2) or two (BMD-1) machine gun mounts in front of the hull;
+one (BMD-2) or two (BMD-1) directional machine gun mounts in the front part of the hull;

-a complex of anti-tank missile weapons (except for the commander's version of the BMD-2K).
+a complex of anti-tank missile weapons (except for the command version of the BMD-2K).

 A special hydraulic suspension system allows you to quickly change the ground clearance without leaving the car.

-BMDs have been used in the airborne troops of the USSR since 1969 (BMD-1), are now in service with Russia and a number of former Soviet republics.
+BMDs were used in airborne troops USSR since 1969 (BMD-1), now in service with Russia and a number of former Soviet republics.

-Infantry fighting vehicle, BMP - armored tracked combat vehicle designed to transport personnel to the front line, increase its mobility, armament and security on the battlefield in the conditions of the use of nuclear weapons and joint actions with tanks in battle.
+Infantry fighting vehicle, BMP - armored combat tracked vehicle designed to transport personnel to leading edge, increasing its mobility, armament and security on the battlefield in conditions of the use of nuclear weapons and joint actions with tanks in battle.

 It first appeared in the USSR in the early 1960s.
 (BMP-1).

-Unlike armored personnel carriers, infantry fighting vehicles are always tracked (armored personnel carriers can be both tracked and wheeled).
-In other respects, the BMP differs from the BTR in better protection and higher firepower, although recently tracked armored personnel carriers based on tanks with anti-ballistic armor have been developed, so that the differences between tracked armored personnel carriers and infantry fighting vehicles in their combat properties have practically disappeared.
-It is possible to distinguish such an armored personnel carrier from an infantry fighting vehicle by the main armament, which, as a rule, is a machine gun for an armored personnel carrier, and a cannon from 20 mm and higher for an infantry fighting vehicle, however, this difference is not fundamental, and many variants of modern armored personnel carriers with new combat modules confirm this.
-Also, the fundamental difference between the BMP and the armored personnel carrier can be considered adaptability to the conduct of hostilities in the conditions of the use of nuclear weapons.
+Unlike armored personnel carriers, infantry fighting vehicles are always tracked (armored personnel carriers can be either tracked or wheeled).
+In other respects, the BMP differs from the armored personnel carrier better protection and higher firepower, although in Lately Variants of tracked armored personnel carriers have been developed on the basis of tanks with projectile-proof armor, so that the differences between tracked armored personnel carriers and infantry fighting vehicles in their combat properties have practically disappeared.
+You can distinguish such an armored personnel carrier from an infantry fighting vehicle by the main armament, which for armored personnel carriers is usually a machine gun, and for infantry fighting vehicles - a cannon of 20 mm and above, however, this difference is not fundamental, and many options modern armored personnel carriers This is confirmed with new combat modules.
+Also, the fundamental difference between an infantry fighting vehicle and an armored personnel carrier can be considered its adaptability to combat operations under conditions of the use of nuclear weapons.

 weight 18.7 t,